Sombor: Sports

-Radnički Sombor is the main football club from the city competing in Vojvodina League North.
+Radnički Sombor is the main football club from the city competing in the 5th-tier PFL Sombor.
+They once played at the country's second level.

 Sombor is the hometown of Radivoj Korać, the FIBA Hall of Fame basketball player.
 Korać holds the EuroLeague record for points in a game at 99.

 Sombor is the hometown of 3x NBA MVP, NBA Champion and Finals MVP Nikola Jokić.
 The local basketball club where he began his playing career renamed itself KK Joker in 2017 after his English-language nickname, and was promoted to the top-level Basketball League of Serbia at the end of the 2022–23 season.